 The Summarit 5cm f/1.5: Old Soul, New Body There’s something beautifully rebellious about putting a 1950s Leica lens on a digital Fuji body.
 It’s a quiet protest against megapixels and MTF charts.
 A reminder that character beats clinical every single time.
 The lens in question?
 The Ernst Leitz Wetzlar Summarit 5cm f/1.5, proudly perched here on …

-The GF63mm is criminally underrated, and if you shoot GFX, you probably already own it.
-It was the “normal” lens that was paired as the “kit” lens with the early GFX bodies.
-The later bodies were paired with the GF35-70mm lens instead.
-Actually the criminal here is me.
-For the longest time, this is the …
+Let’s talk about the GF63mm lens.
+If you shoot GFX, you probably already own it because was the "normal" lens that was paired as the "kit" lens with the early GFX bodies.
+The later bodies, like the GFX 50S II I own, are paired with the GF35-70mm lens (another great lens).
+For the longest ...

 My Fine Art Portraiture photography sessions are designed for artists, survivors, seekers.
 You may be marking a transition, commemorating a milestone, or just be needing a new Linkedin pic.
 But together we can create something special.
 Before the Shoot: A Conversation, Not a Questionnaire Before we ever pick up the camera, we’ll schedule a reflective …